 - Loss of Income: Seek recovery for any lost wages from missing work.
 Future earnings and lost earning potential included.

-- Property Damage: Property damages are common in car accident cases where your car was damaged or destroyed.
+- Property Damage: Common in car accident cases with damaged or destroyed cars.

 - Pain and Suffering and Emotional Distress: Ongoing pain, suffering, or emotional tolls should be included in a damage request.